raydac/zxpoly/README.md

 ![The Main Window of the Emulator](docs/screenshots/pidentity48.png)

 # Supported snapshot formats

 - Snapshots: .Z80, .SNA, .ZXP (ZX-Poly snapshot format), ZIP (Spec256 with SNA inside)
- - Tape: .TAP (allows export to WAV file)
+- Tape: .TAP (allows export to WAV file), .WAV
 - Disks: .TRD, .SCL

 # Prebuilt versions
 The pre-built versions of the emulator and sprite editor can be downloaded